 The display screen is of a high quality, measuring an above average 3.2 inches diagonally and offering more than 1.2 million pixels of resolution.
 It’s unfortunate Nikon chose not to make this display screen touchscreen-enabled or articulated.
 Surprisingly for a camera in this price range, the D810 also does not offer built-in Wi-Fi connectivity.

 Keep in mind that the Nikon D810’s high price isn’t the only cost you’ll encounter with this model.
 You must purchase interchangeable lenses to use with the D810, as you need to do with all DSLR cameras.
 Nikon has dozens of interchangeable lenses available for the D810’s F lens mount, which means you’ll have no problem finding the right lens to do the job you want in any particular photography session.
-You’ll just have to budget for extra lenses with this or any other DSLR camera.
+A couple of lenses to consider are the Nikon 50mm F 1.4G, the Nikon 24-70mm F 2.8E VR and the Nikon 16-35mm F 4 VR.
+Remember, you’ll just have to budget for extra lenses with this or any other DSLR camera.

 Nikon labels the D810 as a pro-sumer camera, meaning it fits in the market between professional DSLR models and consumer DSLR models.
 And the D810’s image quality allows it to dominate this pro-sumer market, as its full frame FX image sensor (measuring 35.9 x 24 mm or 1.41 x 0.94 inches) creates photos of amazing quality.
 The large image sensor easily carries this camera’s 36.3 megapixels of resolution.

 With the Nikon D810 you can shoot in JPEG, RAW, or TIFF image formats, which contributes to this camera’s flexibility.
+The buffer memory can accommodate 17 RAW files or 56 JPEGS with the maximum quality settings.
 And Nikon’s designers didn’t forget about video features with this impressive camera, providing full HD video at up to 60 frames per second.
 The D810 does not, however, offer 4K video resolution.

 The D810 creates extremely sharp images, whether you’re working with the easy-to-use manual focus option or the camera’s accurate 51-point autofocus option.
 Nikon removed the anti-aliasing filter from the image sensor on this model, allowing it to create sharper images than older DSLR cameras.
 (With improvements in image sensor technology in the past several years, anti-aliasing filters aren’t needed as often as they used to be.)

 If you have a few thousand dollars available for your DSLR camera purchase, the Nikon D810 is easily the model on the market right now that I’d recommend.
 Its image quality stands out, even against other consumer- and pro-sumer-level DSLRs, which isn’t easy to do.
-The D810 is a flexible model, giving advanced photographers the ability to customize the settings and features to meet their needs.
+The D810 is a flexible model with an impressive dynamic range at ISO 64, giving advanced photographers the ability to customize the settings and features to meet their needs.
 Less experienced photographers will have the ability to use this model successfully right out of the box, yet it also will meet their needs with plenty of manual control options as their skills improve.